Being active is an important part of staying healthy at any age.

 What counts as moderate-intensity exercise?
 If you’re able to talk but not able to sing the lyrics to a song, then you’re probably exercising at a moderate level.
 Activities considered moderate intensity include brisk walking, water aerobics, doubles tennis, or riding a bicycle on level ground.

-Adults over 65 years of age who are in good physical health should aim for two and a half hours (150 minutes) of moderate exercise or one hour and fifteen minutes (75 minutes) of vigorous exercise.
+Adults over 65 years of age who are in good physical health should aim for two and a half hours (150 minutes) of moderate exercise or one hour and fifteen minutes (75 minutes) of vigorous exercise every week.